 It has become a hot topic where the county be in meeting with the energy requirement for electric cars, as the globe and the country has ambitious goals.
 We do have just 4,500 EV s at a slow growing phase, due to the fear factor on several areas.

 Over time EV and motoring fraternity learned better, and they now know hoe to make the best use of batteries.
 Atop the technology improvements we are now getting EV s that can travel to any destination in the country without a recharge.

 The country has a passenger car population of 850,000 as of 2018 (http://www.transport.gov.lk).
 And we keep adding minimum of 40,000 units a year, although some good years exceeded 100,000 cars.
 Now, in this phase if we end sales of gasoline or diesel cars (we do not take the other vehicles, leaving Vans, Pickups and all commercial vehicles aside) by 2040 we need to have stages in growth.
-Lets see how well we get there.

-By 2040 we will be having a total EV UIO (Units In Operation) of 526,000 as above.
+It is estimated by 2040 we will be having a total EV UIO (Units In Operation) of 526,000 as above.
 This is a very conservative assumption, although theirs room for bigger growth in consideration with the growth in demand.

 Energy demand by 2040

 The energy requirement for above UIO based on the usage.
 According to a research by Ms. D.A.S.
 Jayasekara of Traffic and Transport, University of Moratuwa in 2012 passenger cars were driven 4 Bn kilometers in year 2012.
 That is with a population of almost 500,000 units as per the records of RMV.